eXascaleInfolab/clubmark/README.md

 ```
 See also the [brief tutorial on Docker installation and usage](https://www.howtoforge.com/tutorial/docker-installation-and-usage-on-ubuntu-16.04/) or the [official getting started tutorial](https://docs.docker.com/get-started/).

-> Optionally, the `PyCaBeM` docker image containing the execution environment can be built from the source [Dockerfile](Dockerfile) by executing from the repository directory:
+> Optionally, the `clubmark` docker image containing the execution environment can be built from the source [Dockerfile](Dockerfile) by executing from the repository directory:
 > ```sh
 > $ docker build -t luaxi/clubmark-env:v3.0-U16.04 -t luaxi/clubmark-env .
 > ```